We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 He'll never get paid that, by the way.

-Rush, I don't need any more of that.
+I don't need any more.

 Well, you're not worried.

-You're not bothered that if you're in that situation that taxing authorities are taking nearly $12 million from you, $11 million from you.
+You're not bothered that if you're in that situation that taxing authorities are taking nearly $12 million from you, $11 million from you?

-No, because $9 million leftovers fine.
+No, because $9 million leftover is fine.

-And this is how easy it is to sell tax increases on the rich.
+And this is how easy it is to sell tax increases on the rich because most people see what they end up with after the taxes.

-And they certainly don't calculate what's being taken away versus the gross.
+They don't calculate what's being taken away, and they certainly don't calculate what's being taken away versus the gross.

-They just see the net, somebody's left, and they think, man, I could somebody making $100,000 a year, $50,000 or $9 million, they'd be fat city and they wouldn't care about anything else.
+They just see the net, somebody's left, and they think, man, I could somebody making $100,000 a year, $50,000, $9 million, they'd be fat city and wouldn't care about anything else.

 Understandably so.